PantherXOS/px-install/README.md

 Also included in the repository:

-1. `guix-on-digitalocean.sh` -> install GNU Guix on DigitalOcean Debian or Ubuntu Droplet
+1. `pantherx-on-hetzner-cloud.sh` -> install PantherX on Hetzner Debian Cloud Server (need to be reconfigured after reboot)
 2. `pantherx-on-digitalocean.sh` -> install PantherX on DigitalOcean Debian or Ubuntu Droplet (need to be reconfigured after reboot)

 ### Tests